WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment3.md

 1. Talk about the publishing workflow (do not click **Publish**).

 	> **Speaking Point:** When I go ahead and hit publish, Visual Studio packages that up into what's called a service package file.
-It's going to be like a zip file, and upload it into Windows Azure.
+It's going to be like a zip file, and uploads it into Windows Azure.
 And then what Windows Azure's going to do is it's going to find appropriate servers to run within the datacenter, automatically select them for me, image them with whatever operating system or dependencies I need, and then install my application on them.
 And once that application is deployed on it, it will automatically wire up a network load balancer and start sending traffic to the application.
 And the beauty about cloud services is it's fully automated for me.
 I don't have to manually set up the machines.
 All that is handled for me by the core platform.

 	![Visual Studio publish cloud service summary](Images/cloud-service-publish-summary.png?raw=true)

 	_Visual Studio publish cloud service summary_

-	> **Note:** In order to publish the service, you first need to change the database connection string to point to an Azure SQL Database (in both web.config and app.config files of the web and worker roles respectivelly) and also modify the _ApiBaseUrl_ in the app.config file to point to your Windows Azure Cloud Service address (_http://{your-cloud-service}.cloudapp.net_):
+	> **Note:** In order to publish the service, you first need to change the database connection string to point to an Azure SQL Database (in both web.config and app.config files of the web and worker roles respectively) and also modify the _ApiBaseUrl_ in the app.config file to point to your Windows Azure Cloud Service address (_http://{your-cloud-service}.cloudapp.net_):